 And, Diana feels her healthcare team has “all but given up” on her.

-As a Certified Diabetes Educator (CDE), I have seen countless people benefit from clinic-based diabetes education over the years.
+As a certified diabetes care and education specialist (CDCES), I have seen countless people benefit from clinic-based diabetes education over the years.
 But, how effective is the model of traditional diabetes education for someone like Diana?
 It's not only effective, it's vital.

 What does traditional diabetes education look like?